Bamboooz/magnetar/README.md

 <br />

-magnetar is a free, Windows toolbox ([Linux soon](https://github.com/Bamboooz/magnetar/blob/main/ROADMAP.md)) that allows you to store all your frequently used commands, applications and games in one place.
-It provices a simple, lightweight and easy to use interface to get things done.
+magnetar is a free, Windows toolbox that allows you to store all your frequently used commands, applications and games in one place.
+It provices a simple, lightweight and easy to use interface to just get things done.

 <br />